csswizardry/csswizardry.github.com/_posts/2017-10-30-airplanes-and-ashtrays.md

 meta: "Sometimes you need to make it possible to do the wrong thing…"
 ---

-On 11 July, 1973, 123 passengers lost their lives when their Varig 820 flight from Rio de Janeiro to Paris crashed due to a fire on board[^1].
+On 11 July 1973, 123 passengers lost their lives when their Varig 820 flight from Rio de Janeiro to Paris crashed due to a fire on board[^1].
 Only 11 passengers survived.
 The fire started when a cigarette was disposed of in the waste bin in the lavatory, where someone had gone for a secretive smoke.